 Refresh rates mean that the monitor shows a certain number of images per second.
 For example, if it has a refresh rate of 120Hz it means that it is showing 120 images per second resulting in a smoother image to the eye.

 If the refresh rate is too low, let’s say below 60hz (which is standard), it would look as if it is flickering.

-High Dynamic Range is a technology that boasts more colours and contrasts.
-Basically colours are more colourful and the difference between light and dark is more noticeable.
+High Dynamic Range is a technology that boasts more colors and contrasts.
+Basically, colors are more colorful and the difference between light and dark is more noticeable.
 This provides a more realistic display.
 Both monitors and the program that is being run need to support HDR.

-An example of this would be if you’re running a game and both your PC and the game supports HDR then the colours in the game would look more realistic.
+An example of this would be if you’re running a game and both your PC and the game supports HDR then the colors in the game would look more realistic.

 Here are a Few Images that use High Dynamic Range: